The rules for making Chianti Classico

 Chianti Classico

 • max.
-20 % other red wine grape varieties (indigenous or international) possible.
+20% other red grape varieties (native or international) allowed.

-Examples of such autochthonous, i.e. original grape varieties are: Canaiolo, Colorino, Malvasia nera, Pugnitello, Mammolo.
-However, international varieties can also be used.
-Examples of these are: Merlot, Cabernet Sauvignon, Cabernet Franc, Syrah
+Examples of such native, or indigenous, grape varieties include: Canaiolo, Colorino, Malvasia nera, Pugnitello, Mammolo.
+But international varieties can also be used.
+Examples include: Merlot, Cabernet Sauvignon, Cabernet Franc, Syrah.

 • at least 12.0% for Chianti Classico DOCG